 If you expect to scuba dive unspoiled and remote locations, be introduced to new marine life and explore the culture of the local people of the Solomon's, then it shouldn't disappoint.
 With dive areas such as Mary Island, Russel Island & Morovo Lagoon there are plenty of options for all divers.

-Remote location means there are not many divers to put pressure on the reef and fish.
+The remote location here means there are not many divers to put pressure on the reef and fish.
 Scuba diving in the Solomon Islands will show you some of the most pristine dive sites in the world.
 When you decide to scuba dive the beautiful blue waters of the Solomon Islands you'll notice not only a stunning variety, but also a quantity of sea creatures.

 These welcoming, laid-back islands are often surprisingly untouched and offer year-round scuba diving.
 Water temperature will be in the 28C - 30C (82F to 85F ) range.
 We recommend to plan your exposure gear appropriately.
 Many divers find they need a bit more than they expect, only because they are spending so long in the water every day.
 Most diving staff wear 5mm full suits and many divers find 3mm full suits, shorties or even board shorts plenty warm enough!